Restaurant in Los Angeles, United States

 - Specific dishes are not confirmed in available data, so ordering to the season is your leading strategy.

-- Ask your server what has arrived most recently from local farms or suppliers , in a Californian kitchen, that question will almost always point you toward the dishes the kitchen is most focused on at that moment.
+- Ask your server what has arrived most recently from local farms or suppliers, in a Californian kitchen, that question will almost always point you toward the dishes the kitchen is most focused on at that moment.

-- Avoid anchoring on a dish you read about months ago; seasonal menus shift, and what was on the menu in February may not appear in August.
+- Avoid anchoring on a dish you read about months ago; seasonal menus shift, what was on the menu in February may not appear in August.

 Is Lulu worth the price?

-- At the $$ price range, yes , two Michelin Plates across consecutive years at this price point represents good value within the Los Angeles dining market.
+- At the $$ price range, yes, two Michelin Plates across consecutive years at this price point represents good value within the Los Angeles dining market.

 - You are paying less than at most Michelin-recognised venues in the city while still eating food that inspectors have found worth flagging.